 The World of Steampunk: Goggles, Gaiters & Glory

-There are two main kinds of steampunk.
-The first, which shall be called here, traditional steampunk, envisions a future as the Victorians imagined it.
+To me there are two main kinds of steampunk.
+The first, which I shall be call, traditional steampunk, envisions a future as the Victorians imagined it.
 The writings of H.G.
 Wells and Jules Verne are good examples.
-The second, industrial steampunk, sees a far future world that harkens back to Victorian culture, for example a bustle dress made of Kevlar.
+The second, which I think of as industrial steampunk, sees a far future world that harkens back to Victorian culture, for example a bustle dress made of Kevlar.
 There are also other temporal options like clockpunk (c.
 1500s) and dieselpunk (WWII).

 What is steampunk?

 Steampunk is a re–imagining of either the past or the future where steam technology never died, and electricity never dominated, and a Victorian aesthetic overshadows all.
 Think Jules Verne and hot air balloons flying to the moon.

 What’s with all the dirigibles?

 I think dirigibles (and other types of airships) are particularly appealing to writers of steampunk because they quickly show the reader the alternate nature of the author’s world, and because they represent the slow majestic dignity, and slight ridiculousness, of that time period.

 I came to steampunk first as an aesthetic movement.
 I’m a longtime fan of vintage clothing and Goth style; steampunk drew me in as a cheerful melding of the two.
 I also love seeing recycled technology used as jewelry, and other examples of how creative the maker community has become over the past few years.